 Just a disclaimer- THIS HAS NOT BEEN TESTED AT OVER 5psi or so.
 A STEAM RUPTURE can be EXPLOSIVE and cause serious injury!!!
-If you decide to build something similar like the example below, research the water psi test if you want to take it up to a higher operating pressure!
+If you decide to build something like this, research the water psi test if you want to take it up to a higher operating pressure!

 Well, plan A didn’t work out, turns out it’s quite difficult to solder plates onto the ends of a can, or it was for me.
 So, back to the drawing board and a new path.
 As always the plan is to construct a small boiler for hobby steam engines that is reasonably cheap, durable and can be made from off the shelf parts with basic tools.

 Anyhow, this time I’m going to leave the can intact and turn it on it’s side.
 No firetubes, just a can of water to boil.
 I’ll put four holes in the ‘top’ and install a water fill fitting, a steam outlet with a valve, a pressure dial gauge and a pressure release/safety valve.
 Again, the fittings and solder are from my local big box home improvement store, Lowes.
 The can of beans is from the local cheap grocery, Food Lion.

 The idea here is to cut the openings with a dremel grinding bit so the holes have clean edges.
 Then solder in the fittings, mask it off and spray the entire ‘boiler’ with black high temp ‘grill’ paint (rattle can, also from Lowes)

 My last approach, trying to drill the can with various bits, didn’t work out well.
 The metal is just too thin and a raw opening with gaps does not solder well.